The most expensive celebrity homes that are nothing short of palaces

 Ace architects James Cutler and Peter Bohlin were the minds behind this futuristic paradise while the tech mogul’s former wife, Melinda Gates personally appointed Thierry Despont for interior design.
 A statewide-server system and the highest levels of security are just the tip of the iceberg as Xanadu 2.0 provides guests with a unique pin that lets them customise room temperatures, lighting and music.
 Even the walls are equipped with digital screens, which change the art on display automatically.

 A trampoline room with 6-m-high ceilings, a steam room, a sauna and a gym of over 2,322 sq m are some of the high-end amenities that make up this expensive celebrity home.
 A 195-sq-m private library is another highlight of Gates’s home.
-Two secret bookcases with rare books, a hidden bar, and a 16th-century manuscript of Leonardo da Vinci’s Codex Leicester, valued at around USD 30.8 million (INR 253 crore approx.), are housed in this library.
+Two secret bookcases with rare books, a hidden bar, and a 16th-century manuscript of Leonardo da Vinci’s Codex Leicester, valued at around USD 30.8 million, are housed in this library.

 Featuring a stunning dock and a lakefront shore, where the white sand is brought in from the Caribbean, Xanadu 2.0 provided the most ideal backdrop for daughter Jennifer Gates’ bridal shower in 2021.

 Built out of 500 Douglas fir trees and seven types of stones, the house exudes a rustic feel while a man-made stream, filled with salmon and other fishes, provides much-needed tranquillity at the high-tech estate.
-To ensure utmost privacy, this real estate gem is surrounded by other pieces of land which Gates had bought for about USD 14 million (INR 115 crore approx.).
+To ensure utmost privacy, this real estate gem is surrounded by other pieces of land which Gates had bought for about USD 14 million.

 George Clooney’s Villa Oleandra

-Previously owned by the renowned tomato ketchup manufacturers, the Heinz family, this gorgeous 18th-century Italian villa had several noted owners before George Clooney purchased it in 2002 for a meagre USD 7 million (INR 57 crore approx.).
+Previously owned by the renowned tomato ketchup manufacturers, the Heinz family, this gorgeous 18th-century Italian villa had several noted owners before George Clooney purchased it in 2002 for a meagre USD 7 million.

 Located on the western banks of Lake Como in the quaint town of Laglio, this expensive celebrity home has three floors.
 The 25-room casa boasts manicured lawns and gorgeous gardens, a tennis court, an outdoor swimming pool, a gym, a theatre and a large garage for the Hollywood actor’s fleet of vintage motorcycles and cars.
 A pizza room for some freshly baked goodness accentuates the Italian touch of the villa.